Read, But Be Careful: Sources of Inaccurate Information

 Wikipedia

-I thought that Wikipedia, the internet encylopedia, was a precise reference work.
-It is not always so.
-On inspecting the page on whole food supplements I found that anyone can create or edit pages there without any science to support what they say.
+On inspecting the page on whole food supplements (since removed) I found that anyone can create or edit pages there without any science to support what they say.
 All a person has to do to put text on Wikipedia pages is type it there.
 One can attach some kind of reference, even references that have little to do with the text.
-Pages that have many people working on them can be quite sophisticated with amazing detailing.
-However, on pages that are not popular or watched by many people with scientific accumen, no one checks the details to confirm that they are precisely supported by science.
-On pages that aren't watched and edited by many people, Wikipedia can be just a bunch of monkeys typing whatever they want.

-With love and care and prudence,
+With love, care and prudence,

 Michael Mooney